The Jane Pickens Show

-The Jane Pickens Show is the title of an American television series which aired in 1954 on ABC and a radio program broadcast on NBC from 1948 to 1949 and again from 1951 to 1957.
+The Jane Pickens Show is the title of an American musical television series which aired January 31, 1954 - September 5, 1954, on ABC and a radio program broadcast on NBC from 1948 to 1949 and again from 1951 to 1957.

 TV series

-It was a music program aired in a 15-minute time-slot, and starred popular radio singer Jane Pickens.
+The music program aired in 15-minute time slots and starred popular radio singer Jane Pickens with the backup vocal group The Vikings.
+The show was broadcast on Sundays, initially from 9:15 to 9:30 p.m.
+Eastern Time.
+In April 1954 it was moved to 6:30-6:45 p.m., and in July 1954 it was returned to its original time.

 Music programs aired in 15-minute time-slots were a common type of show on the then-"Big 4" U.S. networks, with many popular singers such as Dinah Shore, Eddie Fisher, Perry Como etc. doing such series.
 They typically ran for 12–13 minutes excluding the ads, and many accompanied the evening news, which in those days was also 15-minutes.

 Episode status

 Four episodes are held by the UCLA Film and Television Archive.
-It is not known if any other episodes survive.
-Although a great deal of research has been done into the archival status of rival network DuMont, little research has been done into the archival status of ABC shows, even though they (and other American networks) are known to have wiped much of their 1950s output.